Figure 1) Current SST, SSTA Conditions and Shipping Route

 latest remotely sensed data from NOAA

-lines and solid icon represent the 2023 route and turtle release
+solid icon represent the 2023 route and turtle release location on July

 The 4 circles represent longitudes of